White Smoke From Exhaust – Main Causes and Fixes

 Once a fuel injector fails, it has reached the end of its life – meaning repairs aren’t possible, so you’ll have to replace it.
 However, you should always replace the entire set of fuel injectors rather than just a single one.
 Otherwise, the engine won’t run evenly.

-Fortunately, it’s not a complex procedure if you have a little time one day.
-See this video for a detailed tutorial on how to replace a fuel injector.
+Fortunately, it’s not a complicated procedure if you have a little time one day.
+See this video for a thorough tutorial on how to replace a fuel injector.

 It’s also possible that your fuel injectors are clogged, which renders them effectively useless.
 The good news is that there are products that exist that can help clear it.